 Reusable Swim Diapers vs Disposables

-For pools, until your baby is a little older, we recommend disposable swim diapers.
-Buy a pack a split it with a few other mamas if you’re worried you won’t use them all up.
+For pools, until your baby is a little older, we recommend disposable swim diapers!
+Buy a pack and split it with a few other mamas if you’re worried you won’t use them all up.
 As they get older and a bit more predictable, a reusable swim diaper is easier and more comfortable for the beach.
 You have to think worst case scenario when decided reusable or disposable swim diaper.
 The beach worst case is not too bad.
 You’d be putting a poopy swim diaper in a bag and cleaning up your baby.
 In a pool… I’ll let your imagination take it from here.
 Note: if you weren’t aware, reusable swim diapers don’t hold pee.
 It goes right through, otherwise it would just be a normal diaper.
 They’re just designed to contain poop.
 Brand doesn’t usually matter for swim diapers.
 Choose from Huggies or Pampers.

 Best Beach Stuff for Toddlers & Kids